-How to memorize PMP® ITTO? – One of the most Frequently Asked Question I get while talking to professionals preparing for PMP® exam.
-I observe that PMP® ITTO is one of the main reasons of exam fear and become the cause of delaying the exam date.
-In this blog, I am addressing ways to overcome the fear by giving tips on how to learn PMP® input-output.
+How to memorize PMP® ITTO? – One of the most Frequently Asked Question I get while talking to professionals preparing for the PMP® exam.
+I observe that PMP® ITTO is one of the main reasons for exam fear and become the cause of delaying the exam date.
+In this blog, I am addressing ways to overcome fear by giving tips on how to learn PMP® input-output.

 In this blog, I am attempting to answer:

 - What are ITTO in the PMBOK® Guide Sixth Edition?

 - How to memorize PMP® Inputs and Outputs?

 - How many direct ITTO questions come in the exam?

 - Should I develop my own Input Output Diagram?

 1. What is ITTO in the PMBOK® Guide Sixth Edition?

 In the PMBOK® Guide Sixth Edition, ITTOs are the basic building block of all 49 processes.
 These are the components of a process and understanding of these processes gives you a solid foundation for executing your project.